-I’ve been suffering from stress.
+I’ve been suffering from imposter syndrome and stress.

-Stress that has been fuelled by imposter syndrome.
 It’s not something I’ve ever experienced, because on previous teams I’m the only analyst.
 Now that I’m on a team of 20+ analysts and developers I feel out of my depth.
 I used to live in ‘I don’t know what I don’t know’ world.
 Now I can see clearly what I don’t know and it’s overwhelming.

 Here’s how I’m facing up to how I’m feeling, so I don’t one day run screaming from the building.

-I don’t have to know everything, about everything.
+I don’t have to know everything, about everything

 Overthinking small mistakes and feeling lost in meetings because.
 Having to reluctantly ask for help after googling, lurking through databases and knowing that it must be something simple.
 And to make it worse, feeling like I’m falling farther and farther behind.